briatte/parlnet/HOWTO.md

 The contents of the `functions.r` script is identical across all repositories.
 Some of the other scripts are occasionally broken into several files when there is more than one parliamentary chamber in the country.

+> __Note:__ the scripts that handle the French upper chamber require a [PostgreSQL](https://www.postgresql.org/) installation; see the [`README`](https://github.com/briatte/parlement/blob/master/README.md) file of the [`parlement`](https://github.com/briatte/parlement) repository for further details.
+Once PostgreSQL is installed, the repository contains a [shell script](https://github.com/briatte/parlement/blob/master/psql.sh) that handles all required operations.
+This is the only dependency external to R in the entire `parlnet` repository.
+The same repository also contains an additional set of functions to clean up French names and identify legislatures.

 __To build the networks of any given country__, set your working directory to its repository and run the `make.r` script after checking the list of package dependencies below.
 The `plot` and `gexf` boolean parameters can be set to `FALSE` to skip over network plots (see below).

 The code will create a series of folders to store the results:

 - __Raw data__ are stored in `raw`.
 All raw data are scraped from official parliamentary websites, generally as JSON or HTML files.
 The code will look for any zipped raw data folder named `raw.zip` to start with, and will do the same for `photos` or variations of it.
 This makes it easy to update the networks, which only requires to remove the `data` folder and to run the code.

+	The `raw` data folders are often internally organised in several subfolders containing bill indexes (lists of bills), bill pages, sponsor indexes and sponsor pages.
+The folder hierarchy is created by `make.r` if it does not exist.

+	The [`README`](https://github.com/briatte/parlnet/blob/master/README.md) contains a link to the raw data collected by the most recent release of `parlnet`, in order to make it easy to replicate all networks in a limited amount of time (less than half an hour).

 - __Derived datasets__ are stored in `data` as CSV files, along with the final networks, which are stored as `network` objects in a `.rda` file.
 The objects include weighted cosponsorship directed networks (prefix `net_`) and, when possible, weighted committee co-membership undirected networks (prefix `conet_`).
-See the `parlnet.csv` dataset for measures derived from them.
+See the [`parlnet.csv`](https://github.com/briatte/parlnet/blob/master/parlnet.csv) dataset for measures derived from them.

+	The network-level (chamber-level), vertex-level (sponsor-level) and edge-level (edge weights) attributes of the networks are documented in full in [the appendix](http://f.briatte.org/research/parlnet-appendix.pdf) to the repository.

+	The `.rda` file produced by each country will also contain the raw bills data (as `bills_` objects) and the raw edge lists (as `edges_` objects) used during network construction.

+	The [`parlnet.rda`](https://github.com/briatte/parlnet/blob/master/parlnet.rda) file contains the `net_` and `conet_` network objects produced for each country, as obtained from a clean run of all `make.r` scripts contained in the repository.

 - __Network plots__ will appear in `plots` as JPG and PDF files.
 The PDF files include a legend with the party abbreviations corresponding to each node color.
-Both plots size nodes proportionally to their degree quartile and place them by Fruchterman-Reingold placement.
+Both plots size nodes proportionally to their degree quartile and place them by [Fruchterman-Reingold placement](https://en.wikipedia.org/wiki/Force-directed_graph_drawing).
 Last, edges are coloured by shared party affiliation when relevant.
 Plotting can be skipped by setting `plot` to `FALSE` in `make.r`.

+	The placement method used in the plots can be changed to any method supported by the `sna` package (e.g. `kamadakawai`) by editing the value of the `mode` object in `make.r`.

 - __Sponsor photos__ are stored in `photos`, or some variation of it if there is more than one parliamentary chamber in the country.
-Sponsor photos are only used in the [interactive visualizations](http://f.briatte.org/parlviz) of the networks, which are based on [GEXF](http://gexf.net/format/) exports of the original `network` objects.
+Sponsor photos are only used in the [interactive visualizations](http://f.briatte.org/parlviz) of the networks, which are based on [GEXF](http://gexf.net/format/) exports of the networks.
 The exports will be saved to the root of the repository.
 Exporting can be skipped by setting `gexf` to `FALSE` in `make.r`.

 # DEPENDENCIES